The-Lammert-Lab/tinnitus-reconstruction/docs/utils.md

 where `n` is the number of trials/samples and `m` is the dimensionality of the stimuli/spectrum/bins

+- Gamma: Positive scalar, default: 32
+optional value for zhangpassivegamma function.

+- mean_zero: `bool`, name-value, default: `false`,
+a flag for setting the mean of `Phi` to zero.

+- verbose: `bool`, name-value, default: `true`, a flag to print information messages

 **OUTPUTS:**
+- x: `m x 1` vector,
-- x: compressed sensing reconstruction of the signal.
+representing the compressed sensing reconstruction of the signal.